 Headroom : I don’t really see the point.
 I have a different taste to most, especially in Cape Town, so it would probably result in poor flow and have little to no journey.
 Also the set times recently are quite short and leave little to no time for such sets.

-Psymedia : I believe some of your first parties were hosted by Alien Safari (and Vortex).
+I believe some of your first parties were hosted by Alien Safari and Vortex.
 What’s it like having been a spectator on the dance floor, and now featuring on their line ups regularly?
 How has Alien Safari grown since you started out?

 Headroom : It’s been such a long process that it feels natural in some ways but if you told me I’d be playing at these events in 2004 I wouldn’t have believed you.
 Vortex was already a huge event by the time I moved to Cape Town but it’s Alien Safari that has grown the most over the last 10 years.
 They have always had great production, shut and dance lineups and importantly, an underground edge.
 This has obviously done them well.
 Years of consistency have paid off.

-Psymedia : You’re requested overseas regularly yet still manage to play many local parties.
+You are booked overseas regularly yet still manage to play many Cape Town parties.
 Do you see yourself moving to a more central location for bookings?
-Maybe a second base for our winter?

 Headroom : I have toyed with the idea of moving to the UK permanently but never followed through on the plan.
 I often go to Europe and stay for their summer festival season but it depends on how many bookings I secure prior to going.
 I have a UK passport luckily and UK family, so this allows me to do such things, but ultimately I love Cape Town and prefer to live here as much as I can.
 The scene here is so rocking lately it’s hard to leave.